Xfers/straitsx-tokens/Ethereum/doc/tokendesign.md

 ## Blacklisting

 Addresses can be blacklisted.
 A blacklisted address will be unable to transfer tokens, approve, mint, or burn tokens.
+Addresses may be blacklisted for a variety of reasons, one of which is at the request of regulatory bodies.
+In such cases, they may also request for us to burn the token balances of the blacklisted address.

 ### Adding a blacklisted address

-Xfers blacklists an address by calling the `blacklist` method.
+Addresses can be blacklisted by calling the `blacklist` method.
 The specified `account` will be added to the blacklist.

 -   Only the `blacklister` role may call `blacklist`.
 -   Blacklisting emits a `Blacklist(account)` event

 ### Removing a blacklisted address

-Xfers removes an address from the blacklist via the `unblacklist` method.
+Addresses can be unblacklisted by calling the `unblacklist` method.
 The specified `account` will be removed from the blacklist.

 -   Only the `blacklister` role may call `unblacklist`.
 -   Unblacklisting emits an `UnBlacklist(account)` event.

+### Burning tokens of a blacklisted address

+At the request of regulatory bodies, token balance of a blacklisted address can be burnt by calling the `lawEnforcementWipingBurn` method.
+The token balance of the blacklisted address is reduced to 0 and the `totalSupply` is reduced by the amount of tokens that was burnt.

+- Only the `blacklister` role may call `lawEnforcementWipingBurn`.
+- `lawEnforcementWipingBurn` fails when the contract is paused.
+- `lawEnforcementWipingBurn` fails when if the `account` to perform this action on is not a blacklisted account.
+- lawEnforcementWipingBurn emits a `Burn(account, amount)` event, and a `Transfer(account, 0x0000000000000000000000000000000000000000, amount)` event.

 ## Pausing

-The entire contract can be paused in the event a serious bug is found or there is a key compromise.
+The entire contract can be paused in the event a serious bug is found or if there is a key compromise.
 All transfers, token approvals, minting and burning will be prevented while the contract is paused.
 Other functionality, such as modifying the blacklist, increasing or decreasing minter allowance, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused Xfers to pause the contract.

 ### Pause

-Xfers will pause the contract via the `pause` method.
+The `pauser` can pauser the contract by calling the `pause` method.
 This method will set the `paused` flag to true.

 -   Only the `pauser` role may call pause.
 -   Pausing emits a `Pause()` event

 ### Unpause

-Xfers will unpause the contract via the `unpause` method.
+The `pauser` can unpause the contract by calling the `unpause` method.
 This method will set the `paused` flag to false.
 All functionality will be restored when the contract is unpaused.

 -   Only the `pauser` role may call unpause.